UXSoc/hugo-cli/README.md

 A simple Node wrapper around [hugo, the static site generator](http://gohugo.io).
 It fetches the right hugo executable before piping all provided command line arguments to it.

+## Installing

+The first time this is run, it installs hugo into */node_modules/.bin* (It continues to run hugo after installing) The default version is 0.37.1, but it will install the version defined in *hugo-version.json* Use the following inside *hugo-version.json*:

+format: `{ "hugo":"version number" }`
+example: `{ "hugo":"0.40.1" }`

 ## Usage

+With yarn: `yarn run hugo`

 ```bash
 > hugo -h